Vandivier/research-dissertation-case-for-alt-ed/loose-notes.md

 Non rigorous statements like “it’s essential to have high standards and a collaborative process to decide what those standards should be” may sound good but they easily lead to self defeat and they are without evidence.
 In short, they aren’t true.
 It’s like indulging social desirability bias rather than actually helping anyone.
 But then these are the content of many policy conversations, not just kens view

 Around 39 minute mark, Ken states that no category of alternative model of school such as private or charter has been shown to be better than a “well supported” public school.
 Of course this is wrong.
 Charters and private schools are more cost efficient, which means for any level of funding the better result would come from the non public school.
 Funding is what he means by support.
 In any case the argument for one category is disengenuous.
 We know personalizes learning is best and no one category is best for all groups.
 The obvious solution is public choice: allow them all.
 If or when the public schools flounder, exactly as they have done historically when choice is introduced, they will reveal themselves as comparatively weak, low quality, expensive, fragile, and non adaptable institutions.

+---

+1 - sound check
+2 - thanks for meeting! i hope you've been well
+3 - I have a agenda to keep us on track, but first wanted to ask if u had any comments or items of discussion beforehand*
+	- he did have comments, notes below.
+4 - cover letter, overarching plan
+	- dissertation-by-publication; three papers = dissertation. get 1 done at a time.
+	- concrete degree-to-alternative maps
+	- measure student and employer oppenness in general and in particular, ROI impacts vs college degree 5 - actual lit review, plan to extend

+Notes:
+- dissertations don't look like this
+- journal of econ literature: only lit reviews. find a journal publishing what we like..."that's his book report"
+	- fleshing this out and reformatting, plus much more reading, could result in a publishable lit review
+	- but, this doesn't work as a dissertation chapter. modern way to lit review is to discuss in passing, integrated with paper text; not serially in a dedicated section
+- fix the section on nathan young; don't say 'shake' or 'slight' and notice he had very high motivation
+- section 9 "won't move the needle" rising acceptability of bootcamps in CS...
+	- text of point he is addressing pasted:
+		"As discussed in the section 10, On A New U, bootcamps provide nearly one third of the number of computer science graduates that universities collectively provide.
+It is implausible to argue that such large numbers of non-traditional learners entering the workplace will not move the needle on what counts as normal.
+Employers are extremely satisfied with bootcamp gradautes, and most claim that bootcamp graduates are just as qualified as university graduates."
+	- Bryan says this could form an interesting paper could form a paper, although prob more interesting in industrial psychology than economics
+	- In saying 'attitudes on alt learning for comp sci changing could form a paper,' Bryan acknowledges this could relate to the attitudinal survey
+	- another approach he recommends: interview 50 employers (3 topics bootcamps...2 other topics, figure that out)
+- show him the survey...t = 3... main issue is surveying over...traditional 100k survey for journal...check with journals.
+	- he seemed to indicate t = 3 wasn't good, and also it wasn't needed.
+	- run the right survey once and you are covered; show him this survey ASAP. min 300 samples.
+	- put in 'stuff on ability testing as an employment tool'
+	- look for existing data sources...field is called industrial psychology...read more...email people working in there
+- important thing is to network!
+	- email people a question about their work. come back in a few weeks to ask for something if needed, eg review my paper or share data
+	- cultivate network of people; every tenure track prof on econ of education... email a few (or 30!) each weeks
+- Spring Goal...1 publishable piece, and a well crafted survey
+	- well crafted survey complete by end of spring... do survey, start
+	- three interesting topics